jamiew/validator-exporter-k8s/README.md

 ## Configuration

 The following have valid defaults, but you can change them:

 ```
 UPDATE_PERIOD  # seconds between scrapes, int
 VALIDATOR_CONTAINER_NAME # eg 'validator', string
 API_BASE_URL # URL for api access, string.
 For testnet, set to "https://testnet-api.helium.wtf/v1"
 ENABLE_RPC # opt in to using the RPC API with a truthy value (defaults to falsey value until `exec` calls are fully replaced).
 ```

+## Build on Docker Hub (CI)

+This repository has a GitHub action to automatically build a new image and push to [Docker Hub](https://hub.docker.com) on every commit (!).
+To configure on your own fork, create GitHub secrets for `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
+For the password, use a [Docker Hub access token](https://hub.docker.com/settings/security)

+## License

+MIT

+Pull requests welcome!